 Old English Core Vocabulary

-The list below presents some 500 Old English words which could be regarded as literary core vocabulary.
-Some of the words are among the most frequent in Old English literature; some are of particular importance on account of their literary or linguistic usage.
-The reference ‘poet.’ signals predominant usage of a word in poetry.
-The cognates in a number of related languages are intended to make memorisation of the words easier.
-A word signalled as ‘hapax legomenon’ is found only once in the entire Old English corpus, and was possibly coined for the passage in question.
+The list below presents some 600 Old English words which could be regarded as literary core vocabulary - perhaps the most important words in Old English, a language spoken and written in England ca. 450-1100.
+Some of the words listed here are among the most frequent in Old English literature; some are of particular importance on account of their literary or linguistic usage.

-This list of Old English Core Vocabulary is intended as a teaching aid: the idea is that students learn this list of words by heart.
+This list of Old English Core Vocabulary is intended as a teaching and learning aid.
+The idea is that students or other language enthusiasts learn this list of words by heart.
 It can be used in undergraduate or postgraduate Old English teaching, either for compulsory or optional assessments, or just for background.
 Tests can be made easier or harder, depending on whether the examined translation is from Old English to Modern English, or vice versa, or both, and depending on how much time students are allowed to memorise the vocabulary.
+Here is a sample test paper.
+There are no plans for moving this vocabulary list to another address.

-I have provided soundfiles for a few representative words; click on those to hear how the words are pronounced.
+I have also provided soundfiles for a few representative words; click on those to hear how the words should be pronounced.
 More soundfiles of Old English texts being read aloud, plus the pronunciation rules, can be found on this page.
+If there's any particular word you'd like to hear pronounced, let me know and I'll see if I can add a soundfile.

 Christine Rauer, University of St Andrews